-Robotic Process Automation (RPA) is a critical component of any Intelligent Process Automation (IPA) platform.
+Robotic Process Automation (RPA) is a critical component of any modern process automation platform.

-Other IPA technologies (workflow, document generation, machine learning, etc.), can play a key role in dealing with processes that involve human interaction with structured and unstructured data.
+Other process technologies (workflow, document generation, process mapping, etc.), can play a key role in dealing with processes that involve human interaction with structured and unstructured data.
 The primary use of RPA, meanwhile, is to digitize and automate repetitive, manual, and back-office tasks typically involving structured data.
 Because of its quantifiable ROI and quick time-to-value, RPA is gaining traction in operations groups that service finance, accounting, procurement, customer service, call centers, and HR across a variety of industries.

 RPA’s current surge in popularity is largely due to its ability to remove or replace people from processes by mimicking their keystrokes.
 The RPA robot is “trained” to interact with applications via their UIs, using the same credentials a human would – not (or usually not) through APIs and/or web services.
 Tasks that entail multiple interactions with multiple systems of record are common targets for RPA.

 RPA is gaining traction across industries including financial services, healthcare, IT, manufacturing, retail, telecoms, transportation, and utilities.
 Some typical use cases are discussed in a recent report from Deloitte Development.

 This is only the latest in a series of automation solutions that began with screen scraping and terminal emulation and has evolved through macros and various forms of business process automation, management, and outsourcing.
 All have been driven by similar needs and goals, including increased efficiency, reduced costs, fewer errors, improved policy and regulatory compliance, and the like.